Introduction:

 The lyrics express a deep and unwavering devotion to a lover.
 Lines like “Today, tomorrow, and forever, my love for you will grow stronger” and “Through sunshine or stormy weather, you’re all I want, never another” paint a picture of a love that transcends time and circumstance.
 Presley delivers these declarations with a sincerity that resonates with listeners seeking a heartfelt ballad.

-See also Elvis Presley - Only Believe
+See also Elvis Presley - Stuck On You

 While not a chart-topping success story, “Today, Tomorrow and Forever” serves as a reminder of Presley’s versatility.
 He could effortlessly switch gears from the high-energy rock and roll that propelled him to superstardom to the tender ballads that showcased his smooth vocals and romantic appeal.
 The song holds a certain historical value, capturing a specific period in his film career and the evolving soundtracks that accompanied them.
 Today, it remains a lesser-known gem for dedicated fans, offering a glimpse into a different facet of the King’s musical legacy.